 Effective September 21, 2021, H.B.
 1231 amended the Government Code to designate Eid al Fitr and Eid al Adha as optional holidays for state employees.
 “The research ISPU provides has the power to change the course of Muslim lives in America if used properly,” Tara says.

-mentions of ISPU research in media outlets–that’s more than 2 per day!
+Mentions of ISPU research in media outlets.

-institutions—including schools, mosques, media outlets, and more—trained with ISPU research.
+Institutions—including schools, mosques, media outlets, and more—trained with ISPU research.

-national, state, and local policymakers and community leaders equipped with new resources and information.
+National, state, and local policymakers and community leaders equipped with new resources and information.

-partners engaged across the nation and industries.
+Partners engaged across the nation and industries.

 As executive director of digital content and innovation at VPM, Virginia’s home for public media, Angela Massino turned to ISPU resources when she began conceptualizing a new podcast on refugee resettlement more than two years ago.
 Her team used ISPU’s toolkit for journalists and data on demographics and Muslim experiences to inform their work all along the way

 “I look at this research as a tool, like many tools, to help inform how we frame and inform a project—in the same way that we listened to many podcasts, read books, met with policy experts etc. What is unique though, is it specifically calls out issues in the past made by the media and their implications on public opinion.
 This is helpful, it reemphasizes the responsibility of the media and holds us accountable.”
-Read more→

 We know anecdotally that Muslim college students suffer from Islamophobia, but there was room to learn much more.
 So, ISPU partnered with MSA West to survey over 500 Muslim college students across California, gaining important insights on the well-being of a vulnerable and under-researched population.
 What we discovered is already making an impact.

 Sadia Khan is a legal studies major at UC Berkeley and a member of her campus’ MSA Political Action Committee.In 2019, she testified on a panel at a California State Assembly hearing on campus climate.
-During her testimony, Sadia shared with assembly members data from our report on how many Muslim students reported facing religious discrimination on campus… Read more→
+During her testimony, Sadia shared with assembly members data from our report on how many Muslim students reported facing religious discrimination on campus…

 Kevin Singer, co-founder and director of Neighborly Faith, says ISPU is a vital partner in the work to bring Christians and Muslims together across America.
 “We use [ISPU research] all the time to make a case for loving our Muslim neighbors as they really are, not who we think they are.”